Portland OR, Vancouver WA

 Seeing spiders in your home can be very alarming and terrifying for some people.
 The Hobo Spider is the most common poisonous spider that we have in the NW (mainly the Portland Or and Vancouver Wa areas).
 They are on the larger side, brown, with a V-shape on its abdomen.
 If you see a spider that resembles this, don’t freak out!

-A female Hobo Spider’s body can range from 11mm to 14mm in size.
+A females body can range from 11mm to 14mm in size.
 Their legs have no markings and are a solid color.
 They also have a larger abdomen than their male counterparts.
-The male Hobo Spider has swollen appendages that are seemingly quite sinister, but don’t let them fool you, they’re only meant for holding their reproductive organs.
+The male has swollen appendages that are seemingly quite sinister, but don’t let them fool you, they’re only meant for holding their reproductive organs.

 We said they are poisonous and then didn’t go further, we’re sorry.
 The Hobo Spider, like other spiders, usually won’t bite you for no reason.
 They tend to only attack when they feel threatened or their egg sac is threatened.